Monarchy in Prince Edward Island: The 19th century

 The Liberal Reform Party won the plurality of seats in the Legislative Assembly in 1850 and made responsible government a key goal.
-They faced opposition from Governor Ambrose Lane, but would not relent and the legislature "virtually went 'on strike'" the following year, voting non-confidence in the Cabinet and refusing to pass supply bills.
-The impasse was finally overcome when the Governor invited George Coles to form a PEI's first responsible government.
+They faced opposition from Lieutenant Governor Ambrose Lane, but, would not relent and the legislature "virtually went 'on strike'" the following year, voting non-confidence in the Executive Council and refusing to pass supply bills.
+The impasse was finally overcome when the Lieutenant Governor invited George Coles to form a PEI's first responsible government.